LinuxOnARM/alarm-pkgbuilds/README.md

 <details>

 <!-- Section Title -->
 <summary> 1.
-Pulling upstream package data from mainline Arch Linux </summary>
+Pulling Upstream Package Data from Mainline Arch Linux </summary>

 <!-- Header -->
 #### Using the Arch Linux Package List to Our Advantage
 ---
 The Arch Linux package search provides a easy to use way of looking up, flagging, and downloading snapshots of packages.
-Users can *mark* a certain package or packages as outdated notifying the maintainer to update the PKGBUILD and schedule a rebuild.
+Users can _mark_ a certain package or packages as outdated notifying the maintainer to update the PKGBUILD and schedule a rebuild.
 After a package has been updated the new package information is shows on the package's webpage.
-In order to *sync-up* with mainstream Arch Linux the Python script [sync_package_database.py][sync-package-database-python-linkage] compares the version number of the currently builded package and the package shows in the Arch Linux package search.
+In order to _sync-up_ with mainstream Arch Linux the Python script [sync_package_database.py][sync-package-database-python-linkage] compares the version number of the currently builded package and the package shows in the Arch Linux package search.
 If a version mismatch is found it modifies the package's database entry changing the version number and marking it for build.

 #### Synopsis
 ---